 Subtitle Hands-On Projects and Activities to Reduce, Reuse, and Recycle

-Inspired by internationally acclaimed environmental activist, humanitarian, and adventurer Rob Greenfield, Zero Waste Kids teaches through illustrated projects and activities how to reduce, reuse, and recycle at home, at school, and in your community.
+Inspired by internationally acclaimed environmental activist, humanitarian, and adventurer Rob Greenfield, Zero Waste Kids fun and easy illustrated projects and activities that will help your family reduce, reuse, and recycle at home, at school, and in your community.

 While most kids probably aren’t going to grow all their own food for a year like Rob has, Zero Waste Kids features fun and practical projects for growing some of your own food, with advice and encouragement for why doing so is important.
 And, instead of wearing all their trash for a week like Rob did, with Zero Waste Kids, they’ll learn how to audit their trash, to really understand how much waste they’re personally contributing to the earth’s landfills.

 Zero Waste Kids helps children to understand the world they live in and inspire them to start living in a more sustainable way.
 Of all the environmental problems we face, “trash” is one that is easiest to understand because it is very visual, whereas many other problems are more abstract.
 Zero-waste isn’t the solution to the world’s problems, but a very good place to start.

 Conduct a household trash audit to discover who throws away what and why.

 Swap disposable shopping bags and lunch boxes for reusable, zero-waste options.

 Compost your food scraps and grow your own food.